ThoughtWorksInc/TWU101-TDDIntro/README.md

 #### Sensing
 Mocks let us sense interactions that are important to the tests we're writing but are not easy to verify without mocks.
-Mockito verify let's us easily sense these interactions.
+`Mockito.verify` allows us to easily sense these interactions.

 #### Separation
 We often have code that is called in production that we would never want to call in our tests.
 Some reasons we might not want to call this code is that it:
  * is slow and we always want our tests to run fast
  * interacts with a real resources that we don't want to interact with in tests
- * *when*
- * avoid using real resources
+ * allows us to avoid using real resources
- * helps write maintainable tests
+ * helps us write maintainable tests

 ## Further reading:
  * [Martin Fowler](http://martinfowler.com/articles/mocksArentStubs.html)’s essay exploring differences between mocks and stubs.